 City of Liberal

-The year was 1872, and western Kansas consisted of mile after mile of waving prairie grasslands and one large, flowering river.
-Settlers traveling west on the Santa Fe, Jones, and Plummer, and western cattle trails simply passed through thinking this area uninhabitable.
+The year was 1872, and western Kansas consisted of mile after mile of waving prairie grasslands and one large, flowing river.
+Settlers traveling west on the Santa Fe, Jones, Plummer, and western cattle trails simply passed through thinking it was an uninhabitable area.
 But one undaunted man making his way west did stop and settle.
 Mr. S.S.
-Rogers was the 1st homesteader in what would later become Liberal
+Rogers was the 1st homesteader in what would later become Liberal, Kansas.

 By 1885, Mr. Rogers had opened a general store and the government established an official Post Office.
 It seemed only natural to call the new town Liberal.

 The plot of the townsite of Liberal was opened April 13, 1888.
-During the following 24 hours, the sale of lots totaled $180,000 of which some $60,000 was paid in cash.
+During the following 24 hours, the sale of lots totaled $180,000 - of which some $60,000 was paid in cash.
 Within a week there were 83 wooden constructed houses in Liberal.
-Within a year Liberal was incorporated as a 3rd class city.
+Within a year Liberal was incorporated as a 3rd class city with a population of 800.
 In the following years citizens moved their homes and businesses from Fargo Springs, Arkalon and Springfield to Liberal, which became the new county seat.

 In 1920, gas was discovered west of Liberal on what was to become the vast Hugoton Gas Field.
 The Hugoton Gas Field was the largest gas reserve in the world.
 In early 1951, oil was discovered southwest of Liberal.
 During exploration, 2 layers of gas production below the Hugoton Gas field were discovered, extending life expectancy of gas in this area into the next century.

 Those early settlers were right.
 Something wonderful was in the future, and still is.
-That optimistic, "can-do" attitude still exists, and it is this attitude that will carry Liberal into the 21st century preparing for and embracing new opportunities along the way.
+That optimistic, "can-do" attitude still exists, and it is this attitude that has carried Liberal into the 21st century preparing for and embracing new opportunities along the way.

 Early Ranching & Agriculture in Seward County